 Zelapar Side Effects

-Note: This page contains side effects data for the generic drug selegiline.
-It is possible that some of the dosage forms included below may not apply to the brand name Zelapar.
+Note: This document contains side effect information about selegiline.
+Some of the dosage forms listed on this page may not apply to the brand name Zelapar.

 Common side effects of Zelapar include: dizziness and nausea.
 Other side effects include: abdominal pain.
 See below for a comprehensive list of adverse effects.